 Preparation Courses

-The Volunteer Preparation Course is informal and friendly but it is compulsory and there is a high attendance requirement.
-If you miss one session that can be covered but it’s more difficult after that.
+The Volunteer Preparation Course is informal and friendly but all sessions are compulsory – any mussed session must be covered.
 The course is led by two Coordinators and you will get to know other Volunteers on the course.

 Frequently Asked Questions